 You overcome a toxic environment by walking out the door.
 Unless you happen to be a powerful person in the organization, it is not your fault that the environment is cynical, broken, dysfunctional, toxic, demented, twisted or incompetent.
 Managers and executives are paid a great deal more than the average employee and the main thing that comes with that pay grade is accountability.
 If the place depresses you, look upwards: the people in power make it this way.
 If nothing changes, it is no accident.
-It’s uncommon for people in power to be motivated to make big changes since they like being in power.
+It’s uncommon for people in power to be motivated to make big changes since they like being in power and change creates risk.

-If you do have a powerful ally, talk to them.
+If you do have an ally, talk to them.
 Come up with a plan.
 Aim for small wins and use them to draw others to your cause.
-You may need to do most of the work, but you will need their support to defend what you do, provide resources for you, and convince their peers to follow along.
+You may need to do most of the work at first, but their support to defend what you do, and provisioning resources, may be enough to convince peers to join in.

 If you don’t have an ally, make a friend.
 Who do you get along with in your world that you can share your point of view with?
 Maybe they see something you don’t.
 Outsiders can’t see everything insiders can and vice-versa.
 If you have no friends, read.
 You will find friends in our histories of people who felt like you do and did something about it.

-If you have no power, there is no shame in quitting.
-It’s brave to quit in our culture and we should do it when we’re convinced nothing is likely to change.
-Only by quitting a lame situation do you give yourself any real chance of having the time and energy to find a great one.
+If you have no power, but have the choice, there is no shame in leaving a situation.
+It’s brave to quit in our culture if it’s for the right reasons.
+Only by leaving a bad situation do you give yourself the opportunity to create a better one.